 Self Care During A Pandemic

-Fear and anxiety are spreading faster than COVID19.
-We need to take care of our mental health before stress becomes an even bigger threat!
-But how can you take care of yourself when you’re told to stay in your home, cancel everything and practice social distancing?
-It’s not going to be easy!
+But how can you take care of yourself when you’re told to stay in your home, cancel everything and practice social distancing because there’s an unknown virus spreading out of control?!

 The panic, social distancing and uncertainty are all absolutely wrecking havoc on my mental health!